 Two months later, Carolina realized that she was pregnant and requested the jail provide medical attention.
-The prison had no health services and she did not have money for transportation to the state hospital.
+The prison had limited health services and she did not have money for transportation to the state hospital.
 Through her ministry at the Chorrillos prison, Sister Lilma Calsin Collazos, CSC, was able to cover the transportation costs and get Carolina necessary healthcare.
 Sadly, the baby did not survive because of a tumor in Carolina’s stomach.

 The same day Carolina lost her son, the doctors discovered she had cancer, but did not tell her about the illness.
 For days she agonized with severe stomach pain and was told to rest and take painkillers for the discomfort.
 While trying to get her medical attention, Sister Lilma discovered that Carolina was terminally ill.

 Sister Lilma and her volunteers began the humanitarian pardon process to return Carolina to Spain to be with family in her final days.
 After much effort the pardon was obtained, but Carolina died before boarding the plane—she never had the chance to say goodbye to loved ones.